CR-Gjx/cr-gjx.github.io/_publications/2022-10-01-paper-title-number-6.md

 ---
-title: "From Images to Textual Prompts: Zero-shot VQA with Frozen Large Language Models"
+title: "Prescribed Safety Performance Imitation Learning from A Single Expert Dataset"
 collection: publications
-permalink: /publication/2022-09-03-paper-title-number-5
+permalink: /publication/2022-10-01-paper-title-number-6

 [//]: # (excerpt: 'This paper is about the number 3.
 The number 4 is left for future work.')
-date: 2022-09-03
+date: 2022-10-01

 venue: 'Under Review'
 [//]: # (paperurl: 'https://ojs.aaai.org/index.php/AAAI/article/view/11957')